jon-jacky/Piety/editors/README.md

 about the *e* command, likewise for all the other commands.
 Type *dir(sked)* to see just the names of functions and variables.
 The commands all have names that are just one or two letters.

+To add or change behavior in *sked*, simply edit the module and reload it.
+Changes are effective immediately, without restarting the Python session or losing any work in progress.

+    ...
+    >>> from importlib import reload
+    >>> reload(sked)
+    ...

 The name *sked* is inspired by Kragen Sitaker's Stone Knife Forth.